 1. From Cloud to Fog Robotics

-"Fog Robotics is a branch of networked robots that balances storage, compute and networking resources between the Cloud and the Edge in a federated manner.”
+"Fog Robotics is a branch of networked robots that distributes storage, compute and networking resources between the Cloud and the Edge in a federated manner”. -Tanwani et al, 2019

 Cloud Robotics use wireless networking, Big Data, Cloud Computing, statistical machine learning, open-source, and other shared resources to improve performance in a wide variety of robotic applications.
 A number of issues arise in communication with far away Cloud data centers, including: 1) the sheer volume of sensory data continues to increase, leading to a higher latency, variable timing, limited bandwidth access, 2) the security and privacy of the data is comprised in communication over heterogeneous networks over the internet.

 Fog Robotics enable robots and IoT devices in homes and warehouses to leverage upon nearby Edge resources as well as distant Cloud data centers.
-Administrative boundaries of resource ownership restrict control of data within domains of trust at the Edge of the network.
-The term `Cloud Robotics' indicates the use of network resources at the center of the network (or `Cloud'), while `Fog Robotics' involves the use of networked resources at the Edge of the network (or `Fog').
+Administrative boundaries of resource ownership restrict control of data within domains of trust.
+The term `Cloud Robotics' indicates the use of network resources at the center of the network (or `Cloud'), while `Fog Robotics' involves the use of networked resources along the Cloud/Edge continuum (or `Fog').

-3. Surface Decluttering by Simulation to Reality Domain Adaptation
+3. Surface Decluttering by Simulation to Reality Transfer

 - Using models trained on Cloud with non-private synthetic data and models adapted on Edge with private real data gives better performance than models trained only on Cloud with synthetic data or Edge with real data

-- Deploying the inference service on the Edge significantly reduces the inference time in comparison to hosting the service on Cloud
+- Deploying the inference service on the Edge significantly reduces the inference time by 4x in comparison to hosting the service on Cloud East coast

-- Toyota HSR was able to pick 65 out of 69 objects in 85 grasp attempts in our initial round of experiments
+- Toyota HSR was able to pick 86 percent of the objects over 213 attempts

 6. Media and Links